jlggross/codar.me/react-native-intro/README.md

 Ionic vs. React Native:

 - On Ionic the application is developed in a view similar to a browser (Web View), so it is not directly implemented in the target platform
-- React Native, on the other hand, will map our JavaScript classes and objects to native objects on the target platforms (IoS and Android)
+- React Native, on the other hand, will map our JavaScript classes and objects to native objects on the target platforms (iOS and Android)
   - Performance using React Native is improved

 Framework